-Why S.2417 Is Necessary
+Why S.2417 and HR.
+5269 Are Necessary

 Q: Why are there so many unclaimed savings bonds?

 After tens of years, many bond holders no longer have record of the bond – they are often lost, stolen, destroyed, or the physical bond is otherwise not available.
 Records relating to savings bonds are not fully automated, so a report listing the owners of matured, unredeemed accrual savings bonds is not easily accessible to the rightful owners.
 Claims filed after six years of maturity of a savings bond are entertained only if the claimant supplies the serial number of a bond.
 However, in many cases the U.S. Treasury is the sole holder of that information, making retrieval extremely difficult.
 As a result, approximately $26,000,000,000 in matured U.S. savings bonds are presently left unclaimed in the U.S. Treasury.

-Q: Why are states the appropriate entity to help facilitate bond owners' receipt of funds for unclaimed U.S. Savings Bonds?
+Q: Why are states the appropriate entity to help facilitate bond owners' receipt of funds for unclaimed U.S. savings bonds?

 The U.S. Treasury has not made an affirmative effort to contact the owners of unredeemed savings bonds to assist them in redeeming them.
 All fifty states, the District of Columbia and Puerto Rico have existing, successful unclaimed property programs.
 If, given access to federal records, states will be able to list the bonds in their established unclaimed property databases allowing them to make the strongest impact on the effort to reunite bond owners with their lost bonds.
 The existing infrastructure that is already empowering states to return unclaimed property will enable states to successfully add savings bonds to their unclaimed property programs.